aexoden/snesimage/README.md

   SSIM and will do its own calculations regardless of this option.
 This option controls initial palette assignment and the choice of which palette entry to use for each pixel.
+* `--nes` restricts the available colors to those available on the NES (assuming no color de-emphasis bits or mid-frame trickery).
+Note that the generated output is still intended for the SNES.
+The primary purpose is to generate SNES images that look like they could have been for the NES, for whatever reason.
+As an additional limtation, the system still assumes palettes can be set per 8x8 tile, which is only true on the NES when using certain less common mappers.
+(To maximize the effect, you would want to use 1-4 subpalettes with 3 colors each.)

 The program takes two mandatory arguments: an image to optimize, and the filename you wish any JSON output to be written to.